dotnet/csharplang/proposals/ref-struct-interfaces.md

 This proposal will expand the capabilities of `ref struct` such that they can implement interfaces and participate as generic type arguments.

 ## Motivation
-The inability for `ref struct` to implement interfaces means they cannot partipcate in fairly fundamental abstraction techniques of .NET.
+The inability for `ref struct` to implement interfaces means they cannot participate in fairly fundamental abstraction techniques of .NET.
 A `Span<T>`, even though it has all the attributes of a sequential list cannot participate in methods that take `IReadOnlyList<T>`, `IEnumerable<T>`, etc ...
 Instead specific methods must be coded for `Span<T>` that have virtually the same implementation.
 Allowing `ref struct` to implement interfaces will allow operations to be abstracted over them as they are for other types.

 ## Detailed Design